-You might think that living in Manchester on a student budget is near to impossible, especially as it becomes more and more known for being the ‘second London’.
-But with these life hacks you’ll learn the best ways to find deals on everything from accommodation and travel to entertainment and food.
+You might think that living in Manchester on a student budget is near to impossible but with these life hacks you’ll learn the best ways to find deals on everything...

 We spoke with Hannah from The University of Manchester to get her top tips on living in Manchester on a student budget.
 In her own words, here are the tips that she swears by.

 It’s easy to get sucked into thinking that university halls are the only option for students, but this just isn’t the case.
 There are plenty of resources and cheaper options available to you, it just takes a little research.

 Facebook groups such as Manchester Student Accommodation 2019/2020 and Manchester – Student housing assistance 2019 can give you cheaper alternatives to university halls and offer plenty of options in shared student houses, flats and studio rooms.
 There are also privately-owned halls which are worth checking out and can sometimes be a lot cheaper than the ones offered by the university.
 A few of these include IQ Student Accommodation and Hello Student.

 Getting around Manchester couldn’t be easier when you consider the array of transport services available.
 This includes the very handy tram, bus services, trains, cycling and of course walking.
 The biggest secret to those who aren’t familiar with Manchester is the magic ‘147 bus’ which offers FREE travel!
 The service links Manchester Piccadilly Rail Station with the University of Manchester and Manchester Metropolitan.

 Unfortunately, currently the free bus fare is only available to University of Manchester Students, but fares are still affordable with a single fare costing £1.50 and a Dayrider costing £4.00.
 You can find out more on routes and timetables here.